Promoting good mental health in the music industry

 To visit the Tonic Rider blog, follow this link:

 To find out detailed information about the services Tonic Rider is providing, read the Information Booklet:

 If you have any questions, please contact us at: email@example.com

 Barry’s Flying Circus is an annual Tonic Rider fundraiser founded by Tonic patron and daredevil Mr Barry Ashworth, taking place at AeroSuperBatics in Cirencester.
 Tonic wingwalkers are strapped to the wing of a biplane to perform aerobatics in the skies over the Cotswolds.
-The 2020 edition kickstarted the Tonic Rider by raising over £30,000.
+The 2020 edition kickstarted Tonic Rider by raising over £30,000.

 Having recently lost fellow artists to suicide, Barry knows only too well how touring pressure, excess and exhaustion can have devastating consequences.
 Mental health support in the music industry is paramount.

 2020 saw Barry, Bez and the Barry’s Flying Circus team come together for a heartfelt day, creating some very special memories along the way.
-On behalf of Tonic Music for Mental Health, we united to raise funds for the Tonic Rider.
+On behalf of Tonic Music for Mental Health, we united to raise funds for Tonic Rider.

 Our mission?
 To promote good mental health in the music industry.